Invarians

 }

-Chainlink Runtime Environment — infrastructure sensing for autonomous agents
+Chainlink Runtime Environment, infrastructure sensing for AI agents

-CRE is Chainlink's orchestration layer for autonomous agents — agents that monitor conditions, make decisions, and execute on-chain actions without human intervention.
+CRE is Chainlink's orchestration layer for AI agents, agents that monitor conditions, make decisions, and execute on-chain actions without human intervention.
 Invarians provides the infrastructure sensing layer these agents are missing: what is the execution substrate doing right now?

-Current autonomous agents use: price · liquidity · gas estimates · slippage · mempool.
+Current AI agents use: price · liquidity · gas estimates · slippage · mempool.

 # The agent queries Invarians before committing to any execution decision